laurens-in/WebAudioIntro-Exercises/exercise1/README.md

 ### Exercises 1

+First open your terminal and run `npm install`.

 In the folder `/problems` you will find enumerated files containing specific problems that you need to solve.

 The problems are described in comments inside the files.
 Make sure to put the `export` statement in the way that the problem requires.
 See `problem1.js` for an example.